Time

 - Parameters:

-clock_id – Clock identifier, typically CLOCK_MONOTONIC or CLOCK_SYSTIMER.
+clock_id – Clock identifier.

 tp – Pointer to a timespec where the current time will be stored.